agentmirv/randomtables/README.md

 Google Sheets is a very powerful tool, and not every function needs to employ a table.
 For example, the *Roll d20* button can use the RANDBETWEEN() Google Sheet function to generate a random number.

 These functions may take input from the user.
 If an input is defined for the function, the button will prompt the user with a dialog.
-Google Sheet data validation for range and for list are supported and are rendered as a dropdown list in the dialog.
+Google Sheet data validation for range and for list are supported and are rendered as a dropdown lists in the dialog.

 ![](/images/screen1.png)

 ## Google Sheet Format

 A Google Sheet (spreadsheet) can contain one or more named sheets.
-The following sections describes a sheet named **Index** and a sheet named **Links**.
+The following sections describe a sheet named **Index** and a sheet named **Links**.

 ### Index Sheet
 The sidebar buttons are generated from entries in a sheet named **Index**.
 The first row is assumed to be a header and is skipped.